EmilioBG76/Project03_46W38/README.md

    │   └── functions_module
    │   └── __init__.py
    ├── tests/
-   │   └── functions_module functions complete tests
+   │   └── Tests for functions in the functions_module
-   │   └── main test
+   │   └── Test for main script
    ├── examples/
    │   └── main.py (will run in evaluation)
    ├── .gitignore